Eoghain2708/work-hours-scraper/README.md

-# work-hours-scraper
+# shifts
-A Ruby scraper which automatically logs in and extracts data from a reverse-engineered API (from my workplace), saving a loginToken in JSON for repeat extractions.
-Can call a variety of commands to extract data from the current rota and the upcoming one including total hours, wage, projected hours/wage (for the next rota in its current state).
+**shifts** is a Ruby scraper which automatically logs in and extracts data from a reverse-engineered API (from my workplace), saving a loginToken in JSON for repeat extractions.
+It can call a variety of commands to extract data from the current rota and the upcoming one including total hours, wage, projected hours/wage (for the next rota in its current state).

 ## Commands
 There are three commands so far: hours, willsee, whosin.